Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: The Main Results

 \begin{enumerate}

-\item N.N.Constraint space with a safe symbol.
+\item N.N.Constraint space with a safe symbol and dismantlable graphs.

-By proposition \ref{prop:fold_generalise_fold} starting with an n.n.constraint space with a safe symbol $\star$ we can fold all the symbols one by one into the symbol $\star$ resulting in $\{\star\}^\V$ which is frozen.
-Thus these theorems generalise theorem \ref{Theorem:Strong_Hammersley-Clifford} in the case when $\G$ is a bipartite graph.
-Furthermore any configuration space which can be folded into a space with a safe symbol is still Hammersley-Clifford.
-For instance given the graph $\H^\prime$ in figure \ref{figure:fold_to_safe}, even though $Hom(\G, \H^\prime)$ does not have any safe symbol, it is $G$-Hammersley-Clifford for any subgroup $G\subset Aut(\G)$.
+By Proposition \ref{prop:fold_generalise_fold} starting with an n.n.constraint space with a safe symbol $\star$ we can strongly config-fold all the symbols one by one into the symbol $\star$ resulting in $\{\star\}^\V$ which is frozen.
+Thus these theorems generalise Theorem \ref{Theorem:Strong_Hammersley-Clifford} in the case when $\G$ is a bipartite graph.
+Furthermore any configuration space which can be strongly config-folded into a space with a safe symbol is still Hammersley-Clifford.
+For instance given the graph $\H^\prime$ in Figure \ref{figure:fold_to_safe}, even though $Hom(\G, \H^\prime)$ does not have any safe symbol, it is $Gr$-Hammersley-Clifford for any subgroup $Gr\subset Aut(\G)$.